dginst/crypto-index/README.md

 As for the exchange rates, being expressed in Euro and missing of weekends and holidays (due to closed markets), each rate is converted into USD based value (EUR/USD, CAD/USD, GBP/USD, JPY/USD) and each missing day simply takes the value of the last fixing day.

-As for the cryptocurrencies raw data the main data managing rules are the followings:
+For the cryptocurrencies data there are some steps to be performed.

+The first step is to homogeneize each crypto-fiat pair in terms of series lenght, the rules are the following:

 * if a certain Crypto-Fiat pair does not start at the beginning of the period but later, for example because the pair does not exist before, the code will put a series of zeros from the start date until the actual beginning of the series;